toastyfrosty/map-sat/README.md

 ## ControlEarth training
 We train a ControlNet model with the built dataset using the code provided by the [diffusers library](https://github.com/huggingface/diffusers/tree/main/examples/controlnet).
 It is recommended to compile the dataset as a [huggingface dataset](https://huggingface.co/docs/datasets/index).

+## Model weights

+The best performing model, trained on the Central Belt dataset, is publicly available at https://huggingface.co/tostyfrosty/controlearth.

+We also publish the model trained on Mainland Scotland at https://huggingface.co/tostyfrosty/controlearth-sct for comparative purposes.